Best eLearning Development Companies in 2026: 10 Vendors Ranked

 |---|---|---|---|---|

-| xAPI event pipeline from LMS/LXP | xAPI LRS, Kafka, Airflow | Complete learning-event record | Strong: core data engineering | Kafka/Airflow-class tooling on approved sources |
+| xAPI event pipeline from LMS/LXP | xAPI LRS, Kafka, Airflow | Complete learning-event record | Strong: core data engineering | Kafka/Airflow-class tooling on public sources |

 | Learning-record warehouse and modeling | Snowflake or Databricks, dbt | Governed reporting layer | Strong: certified stack | Databricks/Snowflake/dbt certifications listed |